eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 # Docker

-In Eiffel-Intelligence frontend source code a Dockerfile is provided which helps the developer or user to build the local Eiffel-Intellegence frontend source code repository changes to a Docker image.
+In Eiffel-Intelligence frontend source code repository, a Dockerfile is provided which helps the developer or user to build the local Eiffel-Intellegence frontend source code repository changes to a Docker image.
 With the Docker image user can try-out the Eiffel-Intelligence frontend on a Docker Host or in a Kubernetes cluster.

 ## Requirements
 - Docker

   Linux: https://docs.docker.com/install/linux/docker-ce/ubuntu/

   Windows: https://docs.docker.com/docker-for-windows/install/

 ## Follow these step to build the Docker image.

 1. Build the Eiffel-Intelligence frontend war file:
 `mvn package -DskipTests`

 This will produce a war file in the "target" folder.

 2. Build the Docker image with the war file that was produced from previous step:

 `docker build -f src/main/docker/Dockerfile -t eiffel-intelligence-frontend:0.1 .`

 Now docker image has build with tag "eiffel-intelligence-frontend:0.1"

 ## Run Docker image on local Docker Host
 To run the produced docker image on the local Docker host, execute this command:

 `docker run -p 8034:8091 --expose 8091 -e server.port=8091 -e logging.level.root=DEBUG -e logging.level.org.springframework.web=DEBUG -e logging.level.com.ericsson.ei=DEBUG eiffel-intelligence-backend:0.1`